In Virginia, what are Considered to be the Grounds for Divorce?

 How will the Desertion be Proved?

-For desertion to be proved someone must prove that the desertion was against the wishes of the deserted spouse if there was no justification of the desertion by the deserted spouse, and that the intent of the deserting spouse was to end their marriage.
+For abandonment to be proved someone must prove that the desertion was against the wishes of the deserted spouse if there was no justification of the desertion by the deserted spouse, and that the intent of the deserting spouse was to end their marriage.

 For a Divorce to Happen, What kind of Proof must Someone get?